 We can offer complete STI/STD panel testing!!

 You can be tested right here in our office for any symptom or concern you may be experiencing to ensure proper treatment for you and your partner.
-Testing can be as simple as clinical evaluation by Dr. Shafa, urine/blood analysis, culture, and biopsy.
+Testing can be as simple as a clinical evaluation by Dr. Shafa, urine/blood analysis, culture, and biopsy.

 Certain types of STIs can be treated immediately!

 For certain STIs we can treat you in the office.
 A single injection or a single pill by mouth can take care of the infection completely.